-The main accessory switch panel is located at the helm.
-The push to reset circuit breakers that protect the accessories are located in a panel in the compartment on the starboard side of the helm.
-An LED light built into the switches indicates that the circuit is activated.
+These accessory switch panels are located at the helm on each side of the steering wheel.
+The circuit breakers that protect the accessories are located in the DC breaker panel in the cabin.
+LED lights built into the switches indicate the circuit is activated.